USS Guam (CB-2): Service history

 Guam was authorized under the Fleet Expansion Act on 19 July 1940, and ordered on 9 September.
 She was laid down on 2 February 1942 at the New York Shipbuilding in Camden, New Jersey.
 She was launched on 12 November 1943 with the sponsorship of Annabel McMillin, wife of former Governor of Guam George J. McMillin (who was being held by the Japanese as a prisoner of war at the time), after which fitting-out work was effected.
 The ship was completed by September 1944, and she was commissioned into the US Navy on 17 September, under the command of Captain Leland Lovette.
+She was the second vessel of the US Navy to be named Guam; the first, a gunboat, was still in service but had been renamed Wake in January 1941 to free the name for the new cruiser.

 Guam left Philadelphia on 17 January 1945, after completing her shakedown cruise off Trinidad.
 She proceeded through the Panama Canal to join the United States Pacific Fleet in Pearl Harbor, which she reached on 8 February.
 While there, Secretary of the Navy James Forrestal visited the ship.
 On 3 March, she departed Hawaii for Ulithi, where she joined her sister Alaska on 13 March.
 Shortly thereafter, Guam and the rest of Task Force 58, the main strike force of the US Navy under the command of Admiral Arthur W. Radford, departed for a raid on the mainland Japanese islands of Kyushu and Shikoku.
 Task Force 58 arrived off Japan on the morning of 18 March and was quickly attacked by Japanese kamikazes and bombers.
 Guam was detached from the unit to escort the badly damaged carrier Franklin back to port, which lasted until 22 March.